-2.1.7.1.1 Comparison of Alternatives
+2.1.9.1.1 Comparison of Alternatives

 It may be assumed that any alternative other than Alternative 1 (No Action) would contribute to more refined, complete, and timely information that can be used to inform future fishery management decisions, and would therefore, be socially and biologically beneficial.
-Note: The no action is what has been implemented through Amendment 15B.
-The final rule (74 FR 58902) for Amendment 15B states: "This final rule, for South Atlantic snapper grouper, requires a private recreational vessel that fishes in the exclusive economic zone (EEZ), if selected by NMFS, to maintain and submit fishing records; requires a vessel that fishes in the EEZ, if selected by NMFS, to carry an observer and install an electronic logbook (ELB) and/or video monitoring equipment provided by NMFS."
-Administratively, however, each of the alternatives to improve fisheries statistics would incur negative impacts to greater or lesser degrees.
+Administratively; however, each of the alternatives (with the exception of Alternative 1) seek to improve fisheries statistics and may result in negative impacts to greater or lesser degrees.
+The no action includes current data reporting requirements (Table 1-3) including those recently implemented through Amendment 15B (74 FR 58902).
+Current reporting requirements do not include provisions for reporting by dealers, if selected.
+Alternatives 2 and 3 would allow for the data to be collected by dealers.
 Alternatives 2 and 3 differ in the level of dealer participation.
 Alternative 2 would require permitted dealers to report electronically if selected, and Alternative 3 would require all permitted dealers to report electronically.
-The administrative burden would be less under Alternative 2 since only a subset of all permitted snapper grouper dealers would be required to report electronically.
-Alternative 4 would incur a level of administrative impact equal to that under Alternative 3 since all vessels with snapper grouper federal permits would be required to have an electronic logbook tied to the vessel's GPS.
+The administrative burden placed on the industry would be less under Alternative 2 since only a subset of all permitted snapper-grouper dealers would be required to report electronically.
+Alternative 4 would incur a level of administrative impact equal to that under Alternative 3 since all vessels with snapper-grouper Federal permits would be required to have an electronic logbook tied to the vessel's GPS.
+It is likely that the economic and social impacts of this alternative will be high as purchasing, installing, and learning to use the equipment will take significant resources.
+Furthermore, additional administrative impacts would be expected to collected and process data from electronic logbooks.
 Alternative 5 could be the most costly data gathering method of all the alternatives considered dependent upon the number of vessels selected to carry observers.
-Alternative 6 is likely the least costly alternative.
+Alternative 6 is likely the least costly alternative and would likely result in timely and accurate data from the fishermen who chose to participate.
 Upon examination of overarching data needs and feasibility of the various alternatives, one may conclude that a combination of one or more these methods would provide the most well-rounded data collection program.
-May be a social impact, if those selected don't have the means to report electronically.]

 Table 2-7.
-Summary of effects of Action 7.1 alternatives under consideration.
+Summary of effects of Action 9.1 alternatives under consideration.

 Alternatives

 Alternative 1.
 (No Action).
 Alternative 2.
-Preferred.
 Alternative 3.
 Alternative 4 Alternative 5

 Biological - + + + +

 Economic - - - - -

 Social - + + + +

 Administrative + - - - -